-I am currently looking for motivated graduate students to join my lab group.
+I am looking for motivated graduate students to join my research group, starting in Fall 2020.
 I welcome students to contact me with similar research interests and a background in environmental chemistry, ecology, environmental/aquatic science, biochemistry or ecotoxicology.
 If you are interested in working with me, please send me an email with your resume/CV, a brief description of your research interests, unofficial transcripts, and GRE scores (if available).
 Some immediate research topics I am interested in exploring include emerging toxins, toxin production and trophic transfer, impacts from nutrient pollution and climate change, co-occurring HABs/phycotoxins, and drinking water/seafood safety and sustainability.

 - Managing the complex profile of biotoxins threatening the shellfish industry of Lower Chesapeake Bay.
 PIs: Smith J. (VIMS); Reece K. (VIMS); Egerton T. (VDH) [2016 Sea Grant Aquaculture Research Competition]

 - Cross-regional comparison of Dinophysis bloom dynamics, drivers, and toxicity.
 PIs: Smith J. (VIMS); Campbell L. (TAMU); Gobler C. (Stony Brook U.); Trainer V. (NWFSC); Deeds J. (US FDA) [2017 NOAA ECOHAB Program)

 Please refer to my attached CV and Lab Group Page for more information regarding current and completed research projects.